bradenpecora/bsp825-coe332/homework06/README.md

 bradenp-test-redis-service   ClusterIP   10.104.165.3   <none>        6379/TCP   14s
 ```

-Take note of the cluster IP.
+*** Take note of the cluster IP.
 Open `bradenp-test-flask-deployment.yml` in a text editor.
 In line 32 of the file, change the value of the environment variable `REDIS_IP` to the cluster IP of the redis service.
 Save the file and return to the command line.

-Note: the user can force an IP of the redis service.
+Note: The user can force an IP of the redis service.
 See line 10 of `bradenp-test-redis-service.yml` and reapply the service if you wish to do so.

 To start the remaining deployments, services, and PVCs: